aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 ---

 Texts on slides typically exist in text boxes or shapes.
 Therefore, to add a text to a slide, you have to add a text box and then put some text inside the textbox.
-Aspose.Slides for Node.js via Java provides the [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/AutoShape) interface that allows you to add a shape containing some text.
+Aspose.Slides for Node.js via Java provides the [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/AutoShape) class that allows you to add a shape containing some text.

 {{% alert title="Info" color="info" %}}

-Aspose.Slides also provides the [Shape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Shape) interface that allows you to add shapes to slides.
-However, not all shapes added through the `IShape` interface can hold text.
-But shapes added through the [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/AutoShape) interface may contain text.
+Aspose.Slides also provides the [Shape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Shape) class that allows you to add shapes to slides.
+However, not all shapes added through the `IShape` class can hold text.
+But shapes added through the [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/AutoShape) class may contain text.

 {{% /alert %}}

 {{% alert title="Note" color="warning" %}}

-Therefore, when dealing with a shape to which you want to add text, you may want to check and confirm that it was cast through the `IAutoShape` interface.
+Therefore, when dealing with a shape to which you want to add text, you may want to check and confirm that it was cast through the `IAutoShape` class.
 Only then will you be able to work with [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrame), which is a property under `IAutoShape`.
 See the [Update Text](https://docs.aspose.com/slides/nodejs-java/manage-textbox/#update-text) section on this page.

 {{% /alert %}}